ssagroup2/SSA_SmartDeviceSimulation/README.md

 The following pre-requisites are required to successfully run the code:

 * Python 3.10.3
-* Mosquitto Broker installed and running on port 8884
+* Mosquitto Broker installed and runs on port 8884

 ### Installing Dependencies